LarryGF/terraHom/README.md

 ### Storage

 This is only necessary if you want to use longhorn, mount the partitions that you want longhorn to use.
-Longhorn by default will look for a disk mounted under `/mnt/disk01`. ___I don't recommend using longhorn for single node___ , at least I haven't been able to make it work properly with just one node (also I don't think it will be of more use in that particular scenario).
+Longhorn by default will look for a disk mounted under `/mnt/disk01`. ___I don't recommend using longhorn for single node deployments___  (at least I haven't been able to make it work properly with just one node, also I don't think it will be of more use in that particular scenario).

 ## Automated Deployment